faucetsdn/udmi/udms/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Deploying

+To populate the firestore database, run `node e2e/firestore/import_db_cloud.js`.

+To deploy, build the project using `ng build --prod` and deploy using `firebase deploy.

 # Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.